Bill Gurley: 2008 financial crisis

-Investment banking critic
+Investment banking

 Gurley has been a proponent of direct listings, an alternative to a traditional initial public offering as a method for going public.
-He argues that the costs of going public in the U.S. with a traditonal IPO are too high, especially for venture capital-backed tech companies.
+He argues that the costs of going public in the U.S. with a traditional IPO are too high, especially for venture capital-backed tech companies.
 The problem, in his view, is that investment banks on average set an offer price that is lower than what investors are willing to pay, resulting in the company needing to sell more shares to raise a given amount of cash.
 This additional share issuance dilutes the value of the shares held by the pre-issue shareholders, including company founders and employees.
 With a direct listing, a company issues a prospectus and the stock starts trading at a price that is determined by supply and demand.

-Uber

-Gurley left Uber's board of directors in June 2017.
-The announcement was released one day after the company announced the resignation of CEO Travis Kalanick following months of controversy over Uber's corporate culture.

-Gurley reportedly initially had a close relationship with CEO Travis Kalanick.
-He was Uber’s most engaged board member and the closest thing Mr. Kalanick had to a consigliere.
-Eventually, however, as described in Chapter 28 of Mike Isaac's book Super Pumped, Gurley soured on Kalanick.
-Gurley shared his support for Kalanick on Twitter, stating "There will be many pages in the history books devoted to @travisk - very few entrepreneurs have had such a lasting impact on the world."

-In April 2020, The Wall Street Journal reported that Gurley would be stepping back from Benchmark as he was not investing in a new fund that his venture capital firm was raising.